-Heading to class and heading to the mall may sound like two very different adventures, but a few community colleges across the country are merging the two into a single trek that is advantageous to everyone involved.
+Heading to class and the mall may sound like two different adventures.
+Still, a few community colleges nationwide are merging the two into a single trek that benefits everyone involved.
 Mall space is often an economical alternative for community college expansion, providing necessary space in a convenient location for students.
-We have a number of community colleges nationwide that are taking classes to the mall during upcoming school years.
+Several community colleges nationwide are taking classes at the mall during upcoming school years.

 Renovation Plans Send Displaced Students into Retail Space